Power from you, with help from us

 ICS is the framework that BC Hydro will use to evaluate customer-based generation projects and ensure that they are directed to the appropriate offer.
 At the top of the list of priorities is ensuring customers displace their own electrical load first.

-Through ICS, we will support customer-based generation projects with financial incentives, agreements to purchase the electricity from the project, or a combination of the two.
+Through ICS, we will support customer-based generation projects with financial incentives or agreements to purchase the electricity from the project.

 Learn more about ICS through the experiences of Nechako Green Energy Ltd.